Omnigraph

 }

-nearest(field, vector) appears in the order clause and ranks results by cosine similarity to the query vector.
-It returns the closest matches first.
+nearest(field, vector) appears in the order block and ranks results by nearest-neighbor distance to the query vector.
+Because nearest() requires a limit clause, pair them together.

 match {